 Traditional disinfectants, commonly used in industries and consumer markets, often contain harsh chemicals like sodium hypochlorite, causing corrosion, respiratory irritation, and damage to surfaces.
 These chemicals accelerate rust on metal equipment and pose health risks to workers.
 There’s a growing need for safer, eco-friendly alternatives that effectively disinfect without harmful side effects.

-Using the electrospinning technique, researchers at the American University in Cairo have developed a disinfectant that transforms natural polysaccharides like chitosan into antibacterial nanofibers.
+Using the electrospinning technique, researchers at The American University in Cairo have developed a disinfectant that transforms natural polysaccharides like chitosan into antibacterial nanofibers.
 Their solution is antibacterial and anti-corrosive whilst avoiding harmful chemicals and is suitable for use on various surfaces including stainless steel.
 The team is seeking industry partners for licensing and further product development.

 9. Improving coating barrier performance through a nanoclay additive